gamejolt/translations/README.md

-# translations
+# Game Jolt Translations

 All our copy in one repo so that we can translate into other languages.
-Should cover the whole site.

-All files are in [TOML](https://github.com/toml-lang/toml) format.

-Currently only English is in here.
+Should cover the [whole site](http://gamejolt.com) as well as the [Game Jolt Client](http://gamejolt.com/client).
+This project contains the translations for the [gamejolt](https://github.com/gamejolt/gamejolt) repository.

+**Warning!** Don't commit to this project directly.
+Instead, use our [translation management system](https://poeditor.com/join/project/B4nWT6EgnD) so that everyone can collaboratively work on the translations at: https://poeditor.com/join/project/B4nWT6EgnD.
+Pull requests to this repository will be rejected.

 There's a lot of stuff in code that needs to be pulled into this repo because CROS was lazy during development.
 Shame on him.

-We will work on getting a translation service set up so others can help with other translations soon!
+More site copy and terms will be pulled in as time goes on.